NEET 2021 Counselling FAQs - Registration (Started), All India Quota, State Quota & Others

 Question: How do I get an idea of the seat I am likely to be allotted on the basis of rank secured by me?

-Answer: For this candidates can refer to previous year seat allotment lists to get an indicative idea of the seat they might get allotted on the basis of their rank.
-However it must be noted that there is no guarantee of the same and no certainty of the data provided.
-Another way of knowing this is the Mock counselling and Indicative seat allotment done during the registration period of round one of counselling of NEET
+Answer: For this candidates can refer to the previous year NEET seat allotment lists to get an indicative idea of the seat they might get allotted on the basis of their rank.
+However, it must be noted that there is no guarantee of the same and no certainty of the data provided.
+Another way of knowing this is the mock counselling and Indicative seat allotment done during the registration period of round one of counselling of NEET 2021.

 Question: If a candidate has mistakenly opted for Deemed University’s seats instead of AIQ does he/she have the option to correct it?

-Answer: Yes, candidates have the one-time opportunity to correct this mistake by by using the reset initialization option which is provided at the time of NEET registration 2020
+Answer: Yes, candidates have the one-time opportunity to correct this mistake by using the reset initialization option which is provided at the time of NEET registration 2021.

 Question: Do those candidates who do not join the college allotted to them in round 2 of counselling of NEET and wish to participate in the mop-up round for Deemed/Central universities need to register afresh?